krishnasrujan/Leaf-Disease-Prediction/README.md

 # Leaf Disease Prediction
-# Inspiration:
+# Motivation
 I have been always thinking to explore the field og agriculture and build an automatic disease prediction model and deploy it.
-After continuous web surfing I came across a reasearch article by rishnaswamy Rangarajan Aravind & Purushothaman Raja which opened doors for my project.
+After continuous web surfing I came across a reasearch article by Krishnaswamy Rangarajan Aravind & Purushothaman Raja which opened doors for my project.
 Article link: https://doi.org/10.1080/00051144.2020.1728911

 # Stage 1